Moir\'e-resonant surface state in ultrathin RuO$_2$: Abstract

 As a result, recent theoretical efforts have increasingly focused on ultrathin films and surface-specific magnetic phenomena, with particular attention to the thermodynamically stable \ce{RuO2}(110) surface.
 This is because the associated dimensionality reduction, combined with an expected breakdown of the Fermi liquid paradigm due to enhanced electron correlations~\cite{Giamarchi2003}, has been promoted as a possible mechanism for surface magnetic instabilities~\cite{Brahimi2024,Jeong2024,Torun2013,Ho2025}.

 In this context, spin-polarized scanning tunneling microscopy and spectroscopy (SP-STM/STS) have been proposed as powerful tools to probe emergent surface magnetism with atomic-scale resolution~\cite{Hu2025,Sukhachov2024,Ho2025}.
 However, such spin-sensitive, atomically resolved measurements have remained experimentally challenging.
-A key limitation has been the absence of high-quality, atomically ordered \ce{RuO2}(110) surfaces: Despite yielding high-quality bulk films, conventional epitaxial methods--including magnetron sputtering, molecular beam epitaxy (MBE), and pulsed laser deposition (PLD)--often fall short of achieving the surface order required for STM~\cite{Kessler2024b}.
-A well-established alternative involves the controlled oxidation of single-crystalline \ce{Ru}(0001), producing ultrathin, stoichiometric \ce{RuO2(110)} films with excellent atomic order and minimal defect density~\cite{Over2000,Over2012}.
-This approach offers two key advantages: (i) it enables high-resolution STM and STS measurements capable of resolving the local electronic structure of the \ce{RuO2}(110) surface; and (ii) self-passivation restricts \ce{RuO2} to a thickness regime where correlation effects are expected to be most pronounced, potentially giving rise to emergent electronic or spin instabilities.
+A key limitation has been the absence of high-quality, atomically ordered \ce{RuO2}(110) surfaces: Despite yielding high-quality bulk films, conventional epitaxial methods--including magnetron sputtering, molecular beam epitaxy (MBE), and pulsed laser deposition (PLD)--often fall short of achieving the defect-free surface order required for large-scale STM/STS~\cite{Kessler2024b}.
+A well-established alternative involves the controlled oxidation and reactive segregation of \ce{RuO2} on single-crystalline \ce{Ru}(0001), producing ultrathin, stoichiometric \ce{RuO2(110)} films with excellent atomic order and minimal defect density~\cite{Over2000,Over2012}.
+This approach offers two key advantages: (i) it enables high-resolution STM/STS measurements that resolve the local electronic structure of the \ce{RuO2}(110) surface; and (ii) self-passivation restricts \ce{RuO2} to thicknesses where correlation effects are expected to be most pronounced, potentially giving rise to emergent electronic or spin instabilities.

+Our results reveal surface-terminating chains of \ce{Ru} and \ce{O} that host a nested, quasi-one-dimensional flat-band surface state (FBSS), characterized by a local density of states (LDOS) peak near the Fermi energy--consistent with prior angle-resolved photoemission spectroscopy (ARPES) observations on bulk-truncated \ce{RuO2}(110)~\cite{Jovic2018,Jovic2019,Jovic2021,Visscher2026}.
+This FBSS is modulated by a moiré potential originating from the underlying ruthenium substrate, the strength of which can be tuned by varying the \ce{RuO2} film thickness.